Add a resource record

 If you add a resource record to an existing group, it will have the name and TTL that are specified for the group.

-- On the menu. of resource record groups, select Edit.
+- From the menu of the resource record group, select Edit.

 - Enter a value.